Behind the Booking Flow: A Small Sliver of a Big Redesign

 As a UX/UI designer on a lean internal team, I contributed across the full app redesign, with a primary focus on improving the seat selection experience.
 This project gave me hands-on exposure to the entire product design lifecycle — from early research and IA exploration to visual systems and competitive analysis.

-Though not the lead designer, I played a key role in shaping critical parts of the experience.
-I collaborated closely with designers, researchers, and product leads, participating in research synthesis, design critiques, and cross-functional decision-making.
+I took the initiative to guide major experience decisions and played a pivotal role in defining critical user flows.
+I collaborated closely with designers, researchers, and product leads.
+Participated in research synthesis, design critiques, and cross-functional decision-making.
 This experience deepened my skills in both user-centered design and strategic product thinking.

 Overview: